Wondirad-Kifelew/Data-Analysis/Md_water_analysis/README.md

 This analysis explores access to water sources in **Maji Ndogo**, a hypothetical place using a mock survey dataset.
 The goal is to understand the population's dependency on different water sources and identify patterns in usage so that a better infrastructure could be built while using resources effectively and efficiently.

-SQL was used for querying and cleaning the dataset.
-Visualizations were created using **Power BI**, which can be found in the *Visualizations* directory for a more comprehensive report.
+SQL was used for querying and cleaning the dataset and Visualizations were created using **Power BI**.

 ---